sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/build-basic-connector.md

     This command now uses the `buildStandardObject` private method to build a standard ISC account object when you get the account.
 You can now leverage the `toStdAccountReadOutput` method in your 'index.ts' file.

-3. Open 'index.ts' and add `StdAccountReadInput` and `StdAccountReadOutput` to the imports from `'@sailpoint/connector-sdk'` at the beginning of the file.

-4. Write the `.stdAccountRead` command handler like this, after `.stdAccountList`:
+3. Open 'index.ts' and write the `.stdAccountRead` command handler like this, after `.stdAccountList`:

     ```typescript
     .stdAccountRead(async (context: Context, input: StdAccountReadInput, res: Response<StdAccountReadOutput>) => {